GoncharIgor/tailwind-recipes/ReadME.md

 ## transitions
 When we add to element "transform" or "transition" classes, it means that we further may apply transition or transform effects on it

+## Custom styles
+- just create new class in .css file
+- @apply to group classes together
+- override theme in config
+- arbitrary values - use custom value in defined class: `top-[117px]`, `bg-[#bada55]`
+- Arbitrary properties - like inline styles, but with the benefit of modifiers usage: `[mask-type:luminance] hover:[mask-type:alpha]`
+  (When an arbitrary value needs to contain a space, use an underscore `_` )
+- `@layer` directive to add styles to Tailwind’s base, components, and utilities layers:

 ## Styling based on parent state: group
 When you need to style an element based on the state of some parent element,